/

 You can also combine multiple shapes to achieve the desired result.
 While drawing multiple shapes overlayed, you can also combine the subtract and merge options to achieve your result.

 It’s a matter of understanding how it works.
+I hope this helps.
+Have questions?
+Let me know in the comment box.

 Join our Telegram channel and stay informed on the move.